-B. Proposition 63 Is Consistent with Centuries of Laws Prohibiting Weapons Deemed to Be Especially Dangerous
+B. Section 32310 Is Consistent with Centuries of Laws Prohibiting Weapons Deemed to Be Especially Dangerous.

-Proposition 63 is also part of a long history of government prohibition of weapons that threaten public safety, either because the weapons themselves are especially dangerous or because they are particularly suitable for criminal use.
+Section 32310 is also part of a long history of government prohibition of weapons that pose heightened threats to public safety, either because the weapons themselves are especially dangerous or because they are particularly suitable for criminal use.
 Such prohibitions date back to early English legal history, beginning with the 1383 prohibition of launcegays (a particularly lethal type of spear) and the 1541 prohibition of crossbows and firearms less than a yard long.
 See 7 Ric.
 2, 35, ch.
 13 (1383); 33 Hen.
 8, ch.
 6, § 1 (1541).
-The regulation of especially dangerous firearms continued as the American colonies and first states adapted the English tradition.
+The regulation of especially dangerous weapons continued as the American colonies and first states adapted the English tradition.
 See generally 1763-1775 N.J.
-Laws 346 (prohibiting set or trap guns); The Laws of Plymouth Colony (1671) (same); Records of the Colony of New Plymouth in New England 230 (Boston 1861).
+Laws 346 (prohibiting set or trap guns); The Laws of Plymouth Colony (1671) (same); Records of the Colony of New Plymouth in New England 230 (Boston 1861) (same).

-States continued to pass prohibitions or regulations on such weapons after the ratification of the Second Amendment.
-For example, several states barred or prohibitively taxed Bowie knives, which were determined to be "instrument[s] of almost certain death."
+States continued to pass prohibitions or regulations on such weapons after ratification of the Second Amendment.
+For example, several states banned or prohibitively taxed Bowie knives, which were determined to be "instrument[s] of almost certain death."
 See Cockrum v.
+State, 24 Tex.
+394, 402 (1859) (finding